xPlodeBoi/Marsal/README.md

 ---

-## Hosting Momo for yourself
+## Hosting Marsal for yourself
-More descriptive details are at the [repository wiki](https://github.com/paul-io/momo-2/wiki) `you need java 8 to run this bot`
+`you need java 8 to run this bot`

 * If you want to host your own instance of the bot, feel free to take a look at the Releases tab and download the package.
-Fill out the configuration in the `resources/Bot.properties` file, then run `java -jar momo-x.x.x.jar` where `x.x.x` is the current version.
+Fill out the configuration in the `resources/Bot.properties` file, then run `java -jar marsal-x.x.x.jar` where `x.x.x` is the current version.
 * To obtain a bot token from Discord, head on over to the [Discord Developers](https://discordapp.com/developers/applications/me) page.
 From there, you can create an Application, then convert it to a Bot account.
 Then, click to show the bot token, which you can copy and paste into `Bot.properties`
-* Hosting Momo for yourself nets you some benefits.
+* Hosting Marsal for yourself nets you some benefits.
 Music functionality, though dependent on your internet speeds, will be better for single servers than a larger cluster.
 You can also change its username, avatar, and game status to whatever you see fit!

 ---

 ## Pulling from the source & building
-Momo uses [Apache Maven](https://maven.apache.org/) for project management.
+Marsal uses [Apache Maven](https://maven.apache.org/) for project management.
 As such, it's extremely simple managing Java dependencies, so building any edits and changes you want into your own bot is easy.

 #### Installing Maven
 Linux: `apt-get install maven`